CACIMooD/Visualizations/Examples/StretchedChord/README.md

 The Stretched Chord visualisation is a combination of a chord diagram and a Sankey diagram resulting in a more circular looking Sankey-like flow chart.
 Its primary purpose is to visualise the relationships between items in two distinct domains.
 For instance, showing how much your education defines where you end up working; visualising the number of people leaving education in various subjects entering careers in different areas of the economy.
 This implementation is based on work of [visualcinnamon.com](https://www.visualcinnamon.com/2015/08/stretched-chord) for Deloitte

+The chord diagram can also be used to visualise relationships within a single domain, i.e. where the list of items is the same on both the left and right hand sides of the chart.
+An example is how items within a domain influence each other.

 [![Stretched Chord](images/stretched-chord.png "Stretched Chord")](https://www.visualcinnamon.com/2015/08/stretched-chord)

 [Table of Contents](#table-of-contents)